No fatalities

-An examination of the aircraft following the event revealed that the two main rotor blades had sustained substantial damage due to the impact with the boat's mast.
-The pilot reported that there were no mechanical failures or malfunctions present in the helicopter prior to the accident that would have prevented normal operation.
+A post-accident examination revealed that the helicopter had struck the boat's mast.
+The two main rotor blades sustained substantial damage.
+The pilot reported that there were no preaccident mechanical failures or malfunctions with the helicopter that would have precluded normal operation.

 Contributing factors